hellohaptik/docs_haptik/docs/agent-chat/bot-agent-handover.md

 You can send a chat to any specific agent using the *Reassign Chat* button from Agent Chat tool.

-For automated transitions, Business Manager in mogambo has a `Team Manager` section where you can configure the Team that the chat should be moved to.
+For automated transitions, Business Manager in Bot Builder has a `Team Manager` section where you can configure the Team that the chat should be moved to.

-    Tip: API integration functions can also specify the team to which a chat is to be sent.
+    Tip: API Integration functions can also specify the team to which a chat is to be sent.

-### Settings to configure the bot and agents:
+### Settings to configure the bot with Agent Chat tool:

 1. Go to the Teams page on Agent Chat tool and click on Create Teams